Guipini/Fake-News-Prediction/README.md

 -   The model's accuracy is evaluated on both the training and testing datasets.
 -   The accuracy score on the test data is approximately 97.91%.
--   The final accuracy, when compared against `submit.csv`, is 64.37%.

 ## Prediction